Gallagher v. Crown Kosher Super Market of Massachusetts, Inc.: Background

-The owners of the Crown Kosher Super Market of Massachusetts were Orthodox Jews whose religion forbids them to shop or sell from sundown on Friday until sundown on Saturday and requires them to eat only kosher food, were keeping their store open on Sunday at times when it was against the Massachusetts state law.
+The owners of the Crown Kosher Super Market of Massachusetts, who were Orthodox Jews whose religion forbids them to shop or sell from sundown on Friday until sundown on Saturday and requires them to eat only kosher food, were keeping their store open on Sunday at times when it was against the Massachusetts state law.

 The lawsuit was in a Federal District Court to make certain sections of the Massachusetts Sunday Closing Laws unconstitutional.
 Specifically, "the selling or delivering of kosher meat by any person who, according to his religious belief, observes Saturday as the Lord's day by closing his place of business during the day until six o'clock in the afternoon, or the keeping open of his shop on the Lord's day for the sale of kosher meat between the hours of six o'clock and ten o'clock in the forenoon."

 The store had formerly been open for business all day on Sundays and had done about a third of its weekly business then.
 It was closed from sundown on Fridays until sundown on Saturdays.
 The store had claimed that it was economically impractical for it to keep open on Saturday nights and until 10 a.m. on Sundays.
 Many who bought at the store would not have been able to get meat from Friday afternoon until Monday.